 ANTHROPIC_API_KEY=your_anthropic_api_key_here

-4. Run the WhatsApp Bridge:
+4. Run the WhatsApp Bridge

 cd 1_mcp/whatsapp-mcp/whatsapp-bridge